 You can withdraw your consent at any time.
 This also applies to the withdrawal of declarations of consent that were issued to us prior to the validity of the GDPR, i.e. before 25 May 2018.
 In principle, the withdrawal of consent at any time is only valid for the future.
 Processings that took place before the withdrawal are not affected and therefore remains lawful.
 This means, for example, that the processing of your health data in the period prior to the withdrawal – among other things for the aforementioned purpose – remains effective.

 In all other respects you are not obliged to grant consent and you will not suffer any legal disadvantages from the refusal of consent.

 Like everyone who is involved in the economic process, we are also subject to a variety of legal obligations.
-These are primarily legal requirements (e.g. Works Constitution Act, Social Security Code, commercial and tax laws, German Fiscal Code), but also, where applicable, regulatory or other official requirements (e.g. employers' liability insurance association).
-The purposes of the processing may include identity and age verification, fraud and money laundering prevention (e.g. comparison with European and international anti-terrorist lists), company health management and ensuring occupational safety.
+These are primarily legal requirements (e.g. according to the Works Constitution Act, Social Security Code, commercial and tax laws or the German Fiscal Code), but also, where applicable, regulatory or other official requirements (e.g. employers' liability insurance association).
+The purposes of processing may include in particular the invoicing of services to public health insurances, pharmacovigilance management (please see here also the privacy notice of Bode Chemie GmbH), identity and age verification as well as fraud and money laundering prevention (e.g. comparison with European and international anti-terrorist lists).
 In addition, the disclosure of personal data may become necessary within the scope of official/judicial measures for the purpose of gathering evidence, criminal prosecution or the enforcement of civil law claims.